BlogCover Letters11+ Expert Cover Letter Tips to Help You Stand Out in 2025

 A cover letter is a one-page document you send together with your resume when you’re applying for a job.
 As a complement to your CV or resume, it lets you elaborate on your professional experience and your interest in the position, aiming to land you an interview.

-While it’s not as strict as a resume in terms of format, a strong cover letter should include:
+While it’s not as strict as a resume in terms of format, here’s what to include in a cover letter:

 • Heading that features your full name, job title, and contact information